-In all Altix UV 1000 servers all the system controller types (SMNs, CMCs and BMCs) communicate with each other in the following ways:
+In all SGI UV 2000 servers all the system controller types (SMNs, CMCs and BMCs) communicate with each other in the following ways:

-- System control commands and communications are passed between the SMN and CMCs via a private dedicated gigabit Ethernet.
-The CMCs communicate directly with the BMC in each installed blade by way of the IRU's internal backplane. - All the primary CMCs can communicate with each other via an Ethernet "ring" configuration network.
-If the IRUs in the system use secondary CMCs, these can also be configured in a secondary Ethernet ring network. - In larger configurations the system control communication path includes a private, dedicated Ethernet switch.
+- System control commands and communications are passed between the SMN and CMCs via a private dedicated gigabit Ethernet network.
+The CMCs communicate directly with the BMC in each installed blade by way of the IRU's internal backplane. - All CMCs can communicate with each other via an Ethernet "ring" configuration network established within an SSI. - In larger configurations the system control communication path includes a private, dedicated Ethernet switch that allows communication between an SMN and multiple SSI environments.

-Controllers
+IRU Controllers

-All IRUs have one or two CMC boards installed.
-The following subsections describe the basic features of the controllers:
+All IRUs have a chassis management controller (CMC) board installed.
+The following subsection describes the basic features of the controllers:

-Note: For additional information on controller commands, see the SGI UV CMC Controller Software User's Guide (P/N 007-5636-00x).
+Note: For additional information on controller commands, see the SGI UV CMC Software User Guide (P/N 007-5636-00x).